VaibhavRaner/VaibhavRaner/README.md

 🔭 I am passionate about technology and want to learn & explore new technologies

- I’m living in Guntur, AP India
+ I’m living in Pune, Maharashtra India

 🌱 Learning C# Backend & Full-Stack Development

 💬 Ask me about DotNet

-📫 How to reach me vraner2606@gmail.com
+📫 How to reach me vaibhavraner01@gmail.com

 ⚡ Fun fact I watch the funny videos often.